-The most common types of product variations are supported by detailed product attributes for
+The most common types of product variations are supported by detailed product attributes for color

 If you aren't familiar with the terms used here, learn more about detailed product attributes and variants.

 Best practices for submitting products that vary by unsupported variants

 - Don't submit multiple iterations of the same product for each compatible third-party product.
 For example windshield wipers that are compatible with a variety of cars or phone cases that are compatible with a variety of phones.
 Instead list all of the product’s compatibilities in its product description.

 - If you're selling different variants of a similar product, where each is considered a different product by design make sure to: